bentoml/BentoML/docs/source/quickstart.rst

 The REST API server provides web UI for testing and debugging the server.
-If you are running this command on your local machine, visit http://127.0.0.1:5000 in your browser and try out sending API request to the server.
+If you are running this command on your local machine, visit http://127.0.0.1:5000 in your browser and try out sending API requests to the server.

 .. image:: https://raw.githubusercontent.com/bentoml/BentoML/master/guides/quick-start/bento-api-server-web-ui.png
   :width: 600